goenning/goenning/src/posts/seo-on-spa-apps-with-rendergun.md

 title: Adding SEO to Single Page Applications with Rendergun
 tags: [spa, seo]
 publishedAt: "2019-11-05T00:00:00Z"
+description: "Learn how to add SEO capabilities to Single Page Applications using Dynamic Rendering and Rendergun."
 ---

 SPA and SEO are two acronyms that don’t fit well together on the same sentence.
 Even though Google is able to crawl and index client-side rendered websites since 2015, there are a few reasons why this is not yet recommended.